Over 1 day

 - As soon as one section is complete, wring the sponge until no water drips from it before cleaning.
 Excess water can affect the consistency of the grout.

-- Rinse the sponge frequently in clean water and change out the water frequently, too.
+- Rinse the sponge frequently in clean water and also change the water frequently.
 The cleaner the water, the more effectively it will remove the grout from the surface of your tiles.

 - Remove any remaining grout haze by using an old T-shirt or cheesecloth.
 If you have trouble, try adding a grout haze remover solution.

-- Try to remove all of the haze before it dries completely and becomes harder to remove.
+- Try to remove all the haze before it dries completely and becomes harder to remove.

 Sealing your grout is essential to keeping grout lines clean and looking like new.
 Grout sealer provides unsurpassed, invisible protection for grout.
 Sealers help prevent stains and keep mildew and mold from growing into the grout.

 - Choose a sealer with a built-in applicator or pick up a grout sealer application bottle.
-You can also use a grout additive such as StainBlocker that provides stain resistance during the curing process.
+You can also use a grout additive that provides stain resistance during the curing process.

 - Wipe up any excess sealer within 10 minutes.
 If you’re using glazed tile, be extra careful to only seal the grout.

 - Follow the manufacturer’s instructions on when to apply your sealer.
-In most cases, you’ll want to first allow the grout to cure for about three days.
+In most cases, allow the grout to cure for about three days before using a sealer.

 Tip: Expect your grout sealer to last an average of one to two years before needing to reapply it.
 If you drop water on existing grout and it seems to soak in, it’s time to reseal.